 Following a promotion in 2016, Joel relocated to Hong Kong to produce ‘News Stream’, anchored by Kristie Lu Stout, CNN’s flagship program in Asia.

-In May 2017, Joel joined Thomson Reuters as a freelance News Anchor and Reporter, working on programs for ViuTV, CGTN, TRT World and other global affiliates.
+In May 2017, Joel joined Thomson Reuters as a freelance News Anchor and Correspondent, presenting and covering news across Asia for clients including Sky News, CGTN, TRT World, ViuTV and other global affiliates.

 At the same time, he serving as Global Head of Communications for Redfield Asset Management & Advisory, one of Australia’s most unique Venture Capital Funds.